 Butterflies are under threat.
 This border shows you some of the best plants that we can grow to provide food and shelter for them and their caterpillars.
 Butterflies and moths are not only beautiful; they pollinate plants and provide food for birds and bats.
+They are also a great part of nature for all families and it can be interesting to learn how to spot butterflies in Birmingham.

 Butterflies and moths also act as an environmental health indicator: they are fragile insects and only do well where there is little interference from man’s chemicals and pollutants and where there are ample plants to feed on.
 Currently in the West Midlands, at least 9 species out of around 60 British butterflies are fighting for survival.